Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 - An authorised user has the following options: *'Discover Recipes'*, *'Your Recipes'*, *'Add Recipe'* and *'Log Out'*
 - In addition to the above, an admin user also has access to *'Admin Dashboard'*

+**Register** - *(/register)*
+- Provides the user with a registration form.
+- A CTA is in place under the login form inviting a user to login if already registered.
+- Once submitted, a user is redirected to their 'My Recipes' profile.
+- A notification will appear in the top right corner of the screen welcoming the user.

+**Login** - *(/login)*
+- Provide the user with a login form.
+- Once authenticated, a user is redirected to their 'My Recipes' profile.
+- A CTA is in place under the login form inviting a user to register.
+- A notification will appear in the top right corner of the screen welcoming the user.

+**Log Out** - *(/logout)*
+- Provides logout functionality.
+- A user is redirected to the login form.
+- A notification will appear in the top right corner confirming log out.

 **Discover Recipes** - *(/recipes)*
 - A count of current recipes is provided within the welcome text.
 - Search functionality is provided, a user can search title text, recipe description, and chef name.